Income Variance Simulator

 Why This Matters for Planning

-If you're considering leaving a steady job or using side income for fixed expenses like rent, you need to plan for bad months.
+If you are considering leaving a steady job or using side income for fixed expenses like rent, you need to plan for bad months.
 The simulation helps you see what those months might look like so you can build an appropriate buffer.

 Rules of Thumb